 Brunch isn’t necessarily the most important meal of the week, but it carries a big burden.
-Mainly, being a key opportunity to enjoy your free time before you have to go back to being a person who “probably shouldn’t stay up too late.”
+Mainly, being the last opportunity to enjoy your free time before you have to go back to being a person who “probably shouldn’t stay up too late.”

-Here are 15 places that that will help you squeeze just a little more fun out of the weekend.
-Monday’s coming whether you like it or not, so eat some pancakes, order some breakfast booze, and prepare to ride out the workweek until Weekend You returns once more.
+Here are some places that that will help you squeeze just a little more fun out of the weekend.
+Monday’s coming whether you like it or not, so eat some pancakes, order a few mimosas and some Bloody Marys, and prepare to ride out the workweek until Weekend You returns once more.

 Sometimes you want to do brunch in jeans and a hoodie, and other times you want to feel like mid-level European nobility filling up on fine food and champagne before your afternoon quail hunt.
 Bistro du Midi is for those latter times.
 It’s a fancy space overlooking the Public Garden, with a menu inspired by the South of France.
 Go with the salmon if you’re looking for something lighter, but you should probably just get the burger and add some smoked blue cheese.

 At some point, every single person in America has said to themselves, “I should get into jazz.”
 Only one person has actually followed through with it: his name is Don, he lives in Blountstown, Florida, and he has A LOT to say about the spiritual value of art.
 But just because the rest of us can only call each other “cats” ironically doesn’t mean we still can’t enjoy some good jazz and southern cooking.
 Darryl’s in Roxbury is the perfect place to do it.
 For brunch, stick to the classics like the shrimp and grits or the fried chicken and waffles, and bring some friends because, in an era when just about everything is a small plate, the food at Darryl’s is usually too big to finish by yourself.